The Purpose of the Fund

 - The contributions of school leaders and artist practitioners as both professional learners and as supporters of embedding learning through the arts in the curriculum

 - Approaches which involve any of the following art forms: crafts; creative writing, including poetry; dance; design; film; music; opera; photography; digital arts and media; theatre and drama; the visual arts; and cross-arts practices.

-In order to understand the context of teacher continuing professional development and learning across the UK, PHF has funded seven pilot projects (June 2016 to July 2018).
-During the pilot phase, we have worked in partnership with the Centre for the Use of Research and Evidence in Education (CUREE) who has undertaken formative evaluation and delivered a programme of grantee learning.
+In order to understand the context of teacher continuing professional development and learning across the UK, PHF funded seven pilot projects (June 2016 to July 2018).
+During the pilot phase, we worked in partnership with the Centre for the Use of Research and Evidence in Education (CUREE) who undertook formative evaluation and delivered a programme of grantee learning.
 An evaluation report on the first year of the pilot phase is available here.